Top Tips for Your Beagles Diet

 Top Tips for Your Beagles Diet How often should you feed your pet?

 Beagles have different feeding requirements based on their gender, age, and even personality.
 Their diet changes as they grow older but during the first four weeks of their lives, they shouldn’t be fed anything else but dam’s milk.
 After one month they can be slowly introduced to solid foods that should first be mixed with milk.

 After the sixth week of life, Beagle pups should have a purely solid diet.
 During the next few weeks of life, your puppy should be fed the same food brand to avoid stomach upsets and other changes that could cause digestive problems.

-Keep in mind that Beagles are hungry by nature and have a big appetite so it would be best to not overfeed them, no matter how impossible to resist those puppy eyes look.
+Keep in mind that Beagles like any dog will become overweight when you overfeed them.
 As a general rule, until the age of six months, Beagles should receive three meals a day.

 If you opt for dry food or kibbles, make sure to check the brand’s feeding recommendations for the size, weight, and age of your pet.
 This is also the perfect time to set strict meal times so your pup can get used to eating at regular hours.
 A firm schedule won’t only keep your pup healthy and within normal weight limits but will also help you train it faster.

 After your pet reaches adulthood, two servings of food per day should be enough to benefit from all necessary vitamins and nutrients to boost its energy levels and help your pooch live a long and active life.